Rennsou1/Audio-visualizer_extended-binary-waterfall/readme.md

 Alternatively, standard `dotnet build`/`dotnet run` commands apply:

-Use `dotnet build` from the repository's path, then execute `dotnet run --project Unai.ExtendedBinaryWaterfall` to run the program.
+Use `dotnet build` from the repository's path, then execute `dotnet run --project Unai.ExtendedBinaryWaterfall.Cli` to run the program.

 ### Quick Start